Last Updated on November 2, 2023 by Leah Hall

 - Creme de Mure – as we said above, it can be hard to find.
 Chambord can work in it’s place, or you can also use creme de cassis instead.
 Creme de cassis is made with blackcurrants.
 The flavor will be different with each – but the berry syrup is the star here really, so you just want something to bring out the great flavors of both.

 - Gin – we used a London Dry Gin, but citrus would also be tasty.
+If you want to switch it up even more and have more color in this drink, use Empress gin for a great dash of purple color.

 - Vodka – if you aren’t a gin drinker, you can sub vodka for the gin, but then technically it’s a vodka bramble.
 But still bloody!